yanfonseca/mytutorials/README.md

  * cut: It selects columns from a text file.
     - cut -f 2-5,8 -d , filename.csv - Columns 2 to 5 and 8.
 The flag -d shows the comma separator.

 * grep: *general regular expression parser* - It selects lines that contains a text.
+It accepts REGEX.
     - Common flags:
     > -c => Print a count of the matching lines.
     -h => It don´t print the name of files.